Distributed Adaptive Signal Fusion for Fractional Programs: Problem Setting and Preliminaries

 In spatial filtering and signal fusion, we aim to combine the channels of the network-wide signal $\mathbf{y}$ using a linear filter $X$ such that the filter $X$ optimizes a particular objective function.
 In this work, we are interested in spatial filters that are the solution of some fractional program.
 Two well-known examples, namely trace ratio optimization (TRO) and regularized total least squares (RTLS), are shown in Table \ref{tab:ex_prob} for illustration purposes.

 A generic instance of such fractional programs for spatial filtering and signal fusion can be written as

 The functions $\eta_j$ represent inequality constraints for $j\in\mathcal{J}_I$ and equality constraints for $j\in\mathcal{J}_E$, while the full index set of constraints is denoted as $\mathcal{J}=\mathcal{J}_I\cup\mathcal{J}_E$, such that we have $J=|\mathcal{J}|$ constraints in total.
-Throughout this paper, we assume that the constraint set of (\ref{eq:prob_g}), denoted as $\mathcal{S}$, is compact, and that the denominator is always strictly positive over $\mathcal{S}$, as in (\ref{eq:prob_frac}).
+Throughout this paper, we assume that the constraint set $\mathcal{S}$ of (\ref{eq:prob_g}) is compact, as is commonly assumed for fractional programs to guarantee convergence of the Dinkelbach procedure.
+We also assume that the denominator $\varphi_2$ is always strictly positive over $\mathcal{S}$ (or strictly negative, in which case we can minimize $-\varphi_1/-\varphi_2$).
 The matrix $B$ is an $M\times L$ deterministic matrix independent of time.
 We will see that $\mathbf{y}$ and $B$ are treated similarly in the proposed method, however, we make the distinction between the two to emphasize the adaptive properties of the proposed algorithm.
 In practice, the matrices $B$ are often required to enforce some constraints and their number of columns $L$ is application dependent.
 For example, in the TRO problem of Table \ref{tab:ex_prob}, we have $B=I_M$ in the constraints.
 In a distributed context, we partition $B$ similar to (\ref{eq:partition_y}):

 where $B_k$ is assumed to be known by node $k$.
 Note that the optimization variable $X$ in (\ref{eq:prob_g}) only appears in the fusion form $X^T\mathbf{y}$ or $X^TB$, which is a requirement for the DASF framework.
 Furthermore, every other parameter of the problem that is not fused with $X$ is assumed to be known by every node (such as the signal $d$ in the RTLS example in Table \ref{tab:ex_prob}).